kunrex/Pepper.bot/README.md

     "ActivityText": "whatever should show up in your bots activity", "ErrorLink": "Any image link, this image is used when an error occurs."
     "WriteCommands": false,
-    "WriteLocation": "The file location where you want to write all the commands to, in JSON format" },
+    "WriteLocation": "The file location where you want to write all the commands to" },

   "LavalinkConfig": {